 - EMDR (eye movement desensitization reprocessing) to work through traumas that are triggering emotional reactivity

-If you are needing immediate assistance, here are some numbers you can call:
+If you or your child are in a immenant danger, here are some numbers you can call for immediate assistance:

 - 1-800-273-TALK (8255): National Suicide Prevention Hotline, a 24-hour crisis line for if you’re about to self-harm.